voyager2005/voyager2005/README.md

 - 🎃 Something more: [unwanted commits]

 ### Things that you must check out:
-A [Simple calculator] that I programmed in both java and python languages
+A [MMT] like application that I tried to make as my school asignment: [Travelocity]
-<br />A [MMT] like application that I tried to make as my school asignment: [Travelocity]
+A Simple calculator that I programmed in both [java] and [python] languages
 <br />A [2D-snake game] that I made using python and turtle
 <br />